prabhu-ram/samples/endtoend/README.md

 Running endtoend:
 ---------------

-Assuming you are doing this on windowsand you want to see debug statements:
+Assuming you are doing this on windows and you want to see debug statements:

 From the main folder: